ccurrupt/Team-44/README.md

 Click [here](https://cs2team44.cs2410-web01pvm.aston.ac.uk/) to view the website.

 ## Description
-EveryWear is designed as a fully functional online clothing store, demonstrating the integration of frontend, backend, and database systems.
-Users can: <br>
+EveryWear is designed as a fully functional online clothing store, demonstrating the integration of frontend, backend, and database systems. <br>
+### Users can:
-Browse products by category <br>
+- Browse products by category
-View product details <br>
+- View product details
-Create and manage accounts <br>
+- Create and manage accounts
-Add items to a shopping cart <br>
+- Add items to a shopping cart
-Place orders <br>
+- Place orders
-View order history <br>
+- View order history
-Contact support via a form <br>
+- Contact support via a form

 ## Features
 **Browsing Products:** Click on the different items like top, bottom to view all available products on the website <br>